qzc438/ontology-llm/README.md

 similarity_threshold = 0.80
 top_k = 3
 ```
-- (Optional) `num_matches` performs a "limit" function the database.
-We set 50 here, but you can adjust this number to fit your database storage.
+- (Optional) `num_matches` is a parameter performs a "limit" function on the database queries.
+We set 50 here, but you can adjust this number to fit your database memory.
 ```python
 num_matches = 50
 ```